Slingsby baronets

-There have been four baronetcies created for members of the Slingsby family who settled at Scriven Hall, Scriven, Knaresborough, Yorkshire in the 14th century.
+There have been four baronetcies created for members of the Slingsby family who settled at Scriven Hall in Scriven, Knaresborough, Yorkshire in the 14th century.

 The Baronetcy of Slingsby of Scriven was created in the Baronetage of England on 23 October 1628 for Anthony Slingsby, Governor of Zutphen, Netherlands.
 It was extinct on his death in 1630.
 He was son of Peter, son of Simon Slingsby.
 Simon was third son of Marioria (daughter of Simon Poley) and John Slingsby, son and heir of John Slingsby of Scriven, chief forester of Knaresborough, and Joan, daughter of Walter Calverley, of Calverley in Yorkshire.